deanylev/strawpoller/README.md

 `DB_NAME` - MySQL DB name. (default 'awesome_media_downloader')

 `MASTER_PASS` - An optional 'master password' to access editing for any poll, whether editing is set to allowed or not.
 Also grants special admin permissions when editing a poll. (default null)

+`QUERY_LIMIT` - The max number of queries allowed to be run in a single function. (default 1000)